 - Once that happens, press and hold the Power button for a short time.
 This will enable you to use your PS4 in its Safe Mode.

 - You will then hear two beeps: the first one beeping as soon as you press it and then the last after a few seconds later.

 - Make sure you connect your DualShock 4 controllers to the console using a USB cable.

 - You will then see on your screen a menu option.
-Scroll down to item #5 or the Rebuild Database option and press on it using X on your controller.
+Scroll down to item #5 or the Rebuild Database option and press on X on your controller to select it.
 Make sure you do not accidentally choose the Initialize PS4 option as this will completely delete all your data.

 - The database will be rebuilt.
 It might take a few hours to rebuild the database, and a message will then prompt.
-Proceed by clicking the Okay option.
+Proceed by clicking on OK.

 - Don’t worry if the screen goes black as this usually happens when in PS4 Rebuild Database mode.

 - It will return to the Sign In screen once the rebuild is finished.